 Mean score of companies in the Electricity Transmission industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Dubai Electricity and Water Authority (PJSC) reported total carbon emissions of approximately 1,000,000,000 kg CO2e.
 This includes Scope 1 emissions of about 26,950 kg CO2e, Scope 2 emissions of approximately 562,096,610 kg CO2e, and Scope 3 emissions from upstream transportation and distribution amounting to about 40,915,000 kg CO2e.
 DEWA has set ambitious climate commitments, aiming for a 35% reduction in its greenhouse gas emissions by 2030 compared to business-as-usual (BAU) levels.
-This target applies to both Scope 1 and Scope 2 emissions, as outlined in their Environmental Responsibility Plan (ERP) and aligned with the Dubai Carbon Abatement Strategy 2030.
-The commitment reflects DEWA's dedication to exceeding the targets established under the Dubai Carbon Abatement Strategy.
-The organisation's emissions data is not cascaded from any parent company, indicating that these figures are independently reported.
-DEWA's proactive approach to reducing its carbon footprint positions it as a leader in sustainable energy practices within the region.
+This target applies to both Scope 1 and Scope 2 emissions and is part of the Dubai Carbon Abatement Strategy 2030.
+The authority's efforts are designed to exceed the targets established under this strategy, reflecting its commitment to sustainable practices and climate action.
+The organisation's emissions data is not cascaded from any parent company, indicating that DEWA independently reports its emissions and climate initiatives.

 Access structured emissions data, company-specific emission factors, and source documents